-Working to improve diversity and inclusion is not only the right thing to do, it is critical to the success and sustainability of the legal profession.
+Working to improve diversity and inclusion is not only the right thing to do, but also critical to the success and sustainability of the legal profession.
 The Law Society wants to ensure that people feel included no matter their age, background, disability, ethnicity, gender, identity or sexual orientation.
 This section provides practical resources and advice to support lawyers.

 Te reo Māori is an official language of Aotearoa New Zealand and anyone can speak te reo in court.
 It’s becoming more common to hear te reo in legal workplaces as well as more generally across the motu (country).
 Check out our resources to support lawyers, including a poster, quick reference cards and flash cards that can be printed and taken into court.
 We also have audio to help with pronunciation.